swathicrypto/ascii-portrait/README.md

 # ASCII Portrait — *Swathi Prakash*

 An interactive, scroll-driven graduation portrait.
-It begins as raw `010101` binary "typing" itself onto the screen, then evolves — through Python source, the vocabulary of AI governance, and my own name — until it finally dissolves into the real graduation photograph.
+It begins as raw `010101` binary "typing" itself onto the screen, then evolves (through Python source, the vocabulary of AI governance, and my own name) until it finally dissolves into the real graduation photograph.

-The characters that draw the portrait aren't random.
-They're pulled from the things that made up the degree: the code, the research language, the name on the diploma.
+The characters that draw the portrait are pulled from the things that made up the degree: the code, the research language, the name on the diploma.